DustinGrau/DuluthTheatre/docs/tech-foundations.md

 One actor standing onstage can simultaneously sit at the intersection of:

-**movement → sound → electrical signals → digital data → networking → RF → embedded computers → light → human perception**
+**movement → sound → digital data → radio waves → computer control → lighting → human perception**

 No single person has to master every piece at once.

 The useful starting point is recognizing that these are not unrelated boxes of magic.
 They are technologies built from the same basic physical ideas.
 Once those fundamentals make sense, the individual systems become much easier to approach.

-**The goal is not to make every student an RF engineer, network engineer, audio engineer, and lighting designer.
+**The goal is not to make every tech an RF engineer, network engineer, audio engineer, and lighting designer.
 It is to show that none of these systems has to be mysterious once you understand the fundamentals they share.**